Navigating Legal Complexities In Gifting Property As An NRI

 1. A gift deed is a legal document used to transfer property ownership from the donor (NRI) to the donee (recipient) without any exchange of money.

-2. The gift deed must adhere to the legal requirements of the Transfer of Property Act, 1882, and be registered with the appropriate authorities.
+2. The donor must ensure that the gift deed complies with the legal requirements of the Transfer of Property Act, 1882, and registers it with the appropriate authorities.”

 3. NRIs must be aware of potential tax liabilities for both the donor and recipient when gifting property.